 When the CCS were combined into a total score they demonstrated a good pattern of discriminant validity.
 No significant correlation was found between the CCS total score and the IPIP measures of extraversion and openness, and whilst the total CCS score had a significant association with neuroticism (r = -.21, p = .02, 95% CI: - 0.38, - 0.03) and agreeableness (r=.22, p = .02, 95% CI: 0.04, 0.39), these correlation coefficients were modest in magnitude.
 The Order, Responsibility and Industrious scales, which correlated strongly with the IPIP conscientiousness measure, also indicated good discriminant validity as they did not correlate with any other domain measure >.28.

 Examining the remaining three facet scales, Traditionalism was found to correlate most strongly with openness to experience (r = -.36, p < .001, 95% CI: -0.51, - 0.19), self control negatively correlated with extraversion (r = -.32, p < .001, 95% CI: -0.47, -0.15), and virtue demonstrated a significant correlation with agreeableness (r = .23, p = .01, 95% CI: 0.05, 0.39).
-These correlation coefficients are greater in magnitude compared to than when each facet scale was correlated with the IPIP measure of conscientiousness, which may suggest that these scales are tapping into other personality domains in addition to conscientiousness.
+These correlation coefficients are greater in magnitude compared to than when each facet scale was correlated with the IPIP measure of conscientiousness, which suggests that these scales are tapping into other personality domains in addition to conscientiousness.

 Criterion-Related Validity